qnngroup/manu-uncovering-extreme-nonlinear-dynamics-in-solids-through-time-domain-field-analysis/analysis-and-plots.md

 ax[0].set_ylabel('Harmonic Field/Sampler Output (arb. units)')
 ```

+## Sampler time-domain and bandwidth response

++++

+Here we plot the time-domain and bandwidth response of the generated current from the sampler.

-Next we plot the sampler bandwith response...
+First the frequency response...

 ```{code-cell} ipython3
 # -- Get frequency representation of each pulse --